Linkuistics/language-design-workbench/README.md

 ## Overview

-The Language Design Workbench (LDW) is a powerful tool for working with language grammars and generating tooling and documentation for them.
+The Language Design Workbench (LDW) is a tool for working with language grammars and generating tooling and documentation for them.
 It allows you to define grammars using a specific syntax and generates various TypeScript modules to support language processing, parsing, formatting, and testing.